 Trucking companies and truck drivers must maintain their vehicles, and they must stop driving if they realize that there is something wrong.
 Unfortunately, and all too often, the pressures of tight delivery schedules and profits come before the safety of others.
 If you sustained injuries in an accident that you suspect happened due to a poorly maintained truck, it’s imperative that you speak to our law firm as soon as you can.

-The attorneys and legal professionals at Stewart J. Guss, Attorney at Law, are nationally recognized for protecting the rights of injured trucking accident victims for more than 20 years.
+The attorneys and legal professionals at Trust Guss Injury Lawyers, are nationally recognized for protecting the rights of injured trucking accident victims for more than 20 years.
 We offer free, no obligation consultations.
 Call our office right now at 800-898-4877—we are available 24 hours a day, seven days a week, 356 days a year.
 If you prefer email contact us by CLICKING HERE.
 We accept all personal injury cases on a contingency fee basis, and you will not owe us anything unless we win your case.
 There is no risk, so don’t delay—call us right now.